globalbrain/hado/README.md

 Here, `Request` and `Response` are Deno's built-in [request](https://docs.deno.com/deploy/api/runtime-request/) and [response](https://docs.deno.com/deploy/api/runtime-response/) objects.

 Also, note that the API routes will take precedence over static files.
 It is recommended to specify non-conflicting URL roots for API and static routes.

+## Security Considerations

+- Do not set `static.fsRoot` to a directory that contains sensitive files.
+The server will serve any file in that directory including dotfiles.

 ## Contributing